 1 1/2 cups almond meal flour

-2 servings (30grams/serving) I ❤️ Vanilla protein powder (or other plant-based protein – use grams for accurate measurement)
+2 servings (60 grams) I ❤️ Vanilla Protein (or other plant-based protein – use grams for accurate measurement)

 1 tsp baking soda

 1/2 tsp sea salt

 1/4 cup avocado oil (you can also use olive oil)

 Spice Blend (or simply use 3 tsp pumpkin pie spice)